Bullhead City, Arizona: Colorado River Museum and Historical Society

 Located in Bullhead City, just north of the Laughlin Bridge, the Colorado River Museum includes replicas of area landmarks, Native American artifacts and displays of historical items, from early settlers to the first slot machines.
 The museum is operated by the non-profit Colorado River Historical Society.
 It is open from September through May.

 Transportation

 Train, bus, and highway

 The Bullhead City area is accessible by Interstate 40 (via Needles or Kingman), Amtrak (via Needles BNSF), Greyhound, and Arizona State Routes 95 and 68.
 Bullhead City also operates a public transit system, the Bullhead Area Transit System (BATS).
 Sister cities Needles and Laughlin also operate their own small public transit systems.

 Bullhead City is served by the bus companies Greyhound and TUFESA.
-Several private shuttle companies connect Bullhead City with McCarran International Airport in Las Vegas.
+Several private shuttle companies connect Bullhead City with Harry Reid International Airport in Las Vegas.
 The city is also home to several cab companies.

 Airports

-The Laughlin/Bullhead International Airport is the only international airport in Mohave County, although there are currently no commercial international flights.
-American Airlines provides daily flights to and from Phoenix.
+The Laughlin/Bullhead International Airport is the largest airport in Mohave County, but there are currently no scheduled commercial flights there.
+Previously, American Airlines had provided daily flights to and from Phoenix.
 Recently, the airport's runway was extended to 8500 ft to accommodate larger aircraft.

-In 2011, the Laughlin/Bullhead International Airport was named Airport of the Year by the Arizona Department of Transportation.